lsiempel/RoboND-Perception-Project/README.md

   3. Complete Exercise 3 Steps.
 Features extracted and SVM trained.
 Object recognition implemented.

   Each of the three exercises were completed to process the incoming RGB-D data stream from the virtual camera in the gazebo simulator.
+  The pipeline was fully implemented in the project submission python file: [project_template.py](/pr2_robot/scripts/project_template.py)
   The following images demonstrate the process of the data processing pipeline necessary for performing object recognition from a raw, noisy data stream:

   The environment: